DebRC/Fake-News-Detection-DApp/README.md

 # Fake-News-Detection
-A decentralised application written in Python and Solitude, to detect authenticity of news with capability of countering various attacks and incentivisation of rational voters.
+A decentralised application written in Python and Solidity, to detect authenticity of news with capability of countering various attacks and incentivisation of rational voters.

 ## Features
 * Anyone is allowed to request the DApp for fact-checking a news article or item.